 - Status of the network can be obtained easily.
 Received Signal strength (RSSI) information, Voltage, Temperature and quality of the radio links can be monitored without disturbing user's data flow.
-SATEL NMS PC software collects statistics on the radio modems of the network. - Alarms (triggered e.g. by a significant decrease in signal level of a radio link) are generated for the external system usage. - o The history of the parameters is saved to log files for later examination. - o Remote update of the setup i.e. the settings of a radio modem. - Data communication tests.
+SATEL NETCO NMS and SATEL NMS PC software collect statistics on the radio modems of the network. - Alarms (triggered e.g. by a significant decrease in signal level of a radio link) are generated for the external system usage. - The history of the parameters is saved to log files for later examination. - o Remote update of the setup i.e. the settings of a radio modem. - Data communication tests.
 A full data communication test can be run to find out more detailed analysis of each radio link.
 Whenever needed this test indicate profoundly the quality of the radio communication.